-Not sensing any heat and seeing error code 228 from your Lennox® furnace?
+Not sensing any heat and receiving error code 228 from your Lennox® furnace?

-This indicates your furnace couldn’t adjust its pressure switch before turning on.
-As a consequence, your system will not run for safety reasons.
+This indicates your furnace couldn’t correct its pressure switch before turning on.
+As a consequence, your system will not run for your safety.

-Repairing or replacing this part is best left to the Experts at Atmostemp Service Experts Heating & Air Conditioning in Voorhees.
-Our NATE-certified technicians are among the brightest in the industry.
-They’re well-qualified to work on all of your heating needs, including repairing a furnace error.
+Repairing or replacing this part is better left to the Experts at Atmostemp Service Experts in Voorhees.
+Our NATE-certified technicians are among the best in the industry.
+They’re well-qualified to work on all of your heating needs, including fixing a furnace error.

 We want you to be absolutely satisfied with our quality furnace repair in Voorhees.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 How a Pressure Switch Works